JNicolao/Hexagon/README.md

 # Hexagon
-A movie finder app that showcases database management systems, API and data display based on queries
+A movie finder app that showcases database management systems, API and data display based on queries I'm working on improving this readme to contain screenshots and links.
+Soon!

 # ALX
 Project for my portfolio